 Many helping professionals are reticent to explore issues of spirituality with clients, especially spiritual abuse, because they have not explored their own spiritual identities or are afraid of being perceived as "pushing spirituality" on clients.
-Although pushing spirituality is never appropriate, counselors are committing a disservice if they do not at least ask questions about the client's spiritual self.
-If clients are uninterested in addressing spirituality in counseling, that is their choice.
+Although pushing spirituality is never appropriate, counselors are committing a disservice if they do not at least ask questions about the client's spirituality in counseling, that is their choice.
 If a client is willing to explore it, counselors should be willing to guide him or her.